Olli Palola

-Olli Palola (born 8 April 1988) is a Finnish professional ice hockey forward who currently plays professionally for Timrå IK of the Swedish Hockey League (SHL).
+Olli Palola (born 8 April 1988) is a Finnish professional ice hockey forward who plays professionally for Timrå IK of the Swedish Hockey League (SHL).

 Playing career

 Palola saw his first action in the Finnish top-flight Liiga during the 2006–07 season, playing six contests for Ilves.
 He then spent four years with fellow Liiga team Lukko, helping the team to a third-place finish in 2010–11.
 After having transferred to Tappara, he made it to the 2013 and 2014 Liiga finals with the team.
 During the 2013-14 campaign, Palola scored 30 goals and dealt out 26 assists in 80 games and was presented with the Aarne Honkavaara Trophy as the league's best goalscorer.
 He won the award also the following season (2014–15) after tallying 40 goals and 25 assists in 80 games en route to another Liiga runner-up finish.

-Palola then opted to continue his career in the Kontinental Hockey League (KHL), he signed with HC Vityaz for the 2015–16 season.
+Palola then opted to continue his career in the Kontinental Hockey League (KHL), signing with HC Vityaz for the 2015–16 season.
 His number went down in Russia: He saw the ice in 27 KHL games, scoring one goal and dishing out four assists.

 In May 2016, he signed a contract with the Växjö Lakers of the Swedish Hockey League (SHL).
-After returning to the KHL the following season with Jokerit, Palola signed as a free agent to a one-year contract with Chinese outfit, Kunlun Red Star, for the 2018–19 season on May 2, 2018.
+After returning to the KHL the following season with Jokerit, Palola signed as a free agent a one-year contract with Chinese outfit Kunlun Red Star for the 2018–19 season on May 2, 2018.